PhantomBot/PhantomBot/docs/guides/content/faq.md

 # FAQ

 ## What is PhantomBot?
 PhantomBot is an actively developed open source interactive Twitch bot with a vibrant community that provides entertainment and moderation for your channel, allowing you to focus on what matters the most to you - your game and your viewers.
 PhantomBot is a bot powered by Java.
 PhantomBot has many modern features out of the box such as a built-in webpanel, enhanced moderation, games, a point system, raffles, custom commands, a music player, and more!
 PhantomBot can also be integrated with many services such as [GameWisp](https://gamewisp.com/), [StreamTip](https://streamtip.com/) and [TwitchAlerts](https://twitchalerts.com/)!

 ## What do I need to run PhantomBot?
 As of right now, PhantomBot requires Java 11 to run.
-This is included with the bot for Windows, Linux amd64, and macOS.
+This is included with the bot for Windows, Linux, and macOS.

 ## What do I need to run the Control Panel?